| One dimensional case

 interfere in phase with the reflection from the wall increasing the wave

-Now suppose that the distance between the source and the wall
+crest.
+This animation shows the corresponding pattern: Now suppose that the distance between the source and the wall

 is equal to an odd number of quarter wavelengths (an integer number of